OpenJAC/JAC.jl/README.md

 The numerous features of JAC can be easily understood by following the tutorials that are distributed together with the code.
-Further details can then be found from the `Manual, Compendium & Theoretical Background to JAC <Manual-Jac-dist.pdf>`_.
+Further details can then be found from the [Manual, Compendium & Theoretical Background to JAC](Manual-Jac-dist.pdf).
 Make use the index or a full-text search to find selected items in this (.pdf) manual.

 A very first **simple example** has been discussed in the reference above and refers to the low-lying level